gperdrizet/firecast.ai/README.md

 1. The application of modern data pipeline automation and machine learning techniques
 2. Use of historical wildfire data for model training and validation

 This project uses a parallel LSTM neural network to predict geospatially resolved wildfire ignition risk in California.
 The model was trained on a combined dataset produced from the USDA historical wildfire activity dataset(1) and meterological data from NOAA's North American Regional Reanalysis(2).
 This project is currently in the deployment phase.
-Live prediction data will be avalible for 7 days into the future via API.
+Live prediction data will be available for 7 days into the future via API.
 For more background information please see the full [project proposal](https://github.com/gperdrizet/wildfire_production/tree/master/project_info/project_proposal.md)

 ## Using this repository
 First, clone the repo: